adamabdelhamed/PowerArgs/readme.md

     // By default, PowerArgs does not know what a 'Point' is.
 So it will
     // automatically search your assembly for arg revivers that meet the
     // following criteria:
-    //
-    //    - Have an [ArgReviver] attribute
+    //    - Live in a class or struct with an [ArgReviverType] attribute
-    //    - Are a public, static method
+    //    - Are a public, static method with an [ArgReviver] attribute
     //    - Accepts exactly two string parameters
     //    - The return value matches the type that is needed